jswymer/mydoctest/articles/ui-how-use-allocation-keys-general-journals.md

 <properties
-	pageTitle="How to: Use Allocation Keys in General Journals | Project "Madeira"" description="Welcome to Project "Madeira""
+	pageTitle="How to: Use Allocation Keys in General Journals | Project “Madeira”" description="Welcome to Project "Madeira""
         services=""
         documentationCenter="Madeira"